robotics-upo/hunav_sim/README.md

 The simulated people are affected by the obstacles and other people using the [Social Force Model](https://github.com/robotics-upo/lightsfm).
 Besides, a set of human reactions to the presence of robots have been included.

-An introduction of the HuNavSim has been presented in the Workshop Evaluating Motion Planning Performance of the IEEE/RSJ IROS 2022.
-Paper and other info available in the [Workshop website](https://motion-planning-workshop.kavrakilab.org/#papers).
+A pre-print version of the paper accepted in the RA-L Journal is available [here](https://arxiv.org/abs/2305.01303).

 ## Dependencies